romainm/budget/README.md

 ## todo

 - flagging should not work in the main transaction UI.
 This is an import thing only.
 It is there to disable items.
+- category not editable in the list.
+Instead you click on a category from the left menu.
+- category search to filter existing categories

 - API level, with unittests
 - Import should import all transactions

-- Import should display the transactions from the file(s) we are importing
-- import should filter out already imported transactions <- that might be done already, that was definitely the case for the electron version
+- import should filter out already imported transactions
+- record button not visible for some reason by default

 ## How to build and execute